naver/arcus-zookeeper/README.md

 dependency requirements:

-    automake 1.12 or higher version // for using serial-tests option (https://issues.apache.org/jira/browse/ZOOKEEPER-1893)
+    automake 1.12 or higher version // for using serial-tests option (https://issues.apache.org/jira/browse/ZOOKEEPER-1893) autoconf 2.59 or higher version
+    cppunit 1.11 or higher version

 In the top directory, run the following to generate necessary headers and scripts.
 Then wrap the whole C library directory in a tarball and distribute